leszekd25/spellforce_blender_plugins/README.md

 all of those should work with blender 2.78, probably some earlier versions too

+**new:** there's also a set of plugins for 2.8, they differ in behavior, so read the readme file there

+**everything below only applies to plugins in this directory, not to the 2.8 plugins**

 # how to install plugins
 open blender -> User Preferences... -> Add-ons -> Install add-on from file... -> choose plugin file (.py extension) -> enable plugin by checking the checkbox